joshliddi15/CSE210-FinalProject/_IDEAS.md

 * Will have a modding/extension system (if we have time) (?)

-* Will run on this framework (which has most of what we need already setup): [here](https://pypi.org/project/text-game-maker/)
+* Will run on the '''text-game-maker''' framework (which has most of what we need already setup): [here](https://pypi.org/project/text-game-maker/)

 * And more...